Mainrich International

 Higher grade numbers and higher temperature ratings work against each other.
 An N55 magnet delivers the highest energy product available in commercial sintered NdFeB, but it is limited to 80 degrees C. If your motor runs at 150 degrees C, you are looking at N42SH or N38SH, which gives you less magnetic energy per unit volume but will not demagnetize in your operating environment.
 This is the core engineering decision: energy density versus thermal stability.
 Over-specifying the grade wastes money.
 Higher grades cost more due to tighter process controls and more selective raw material.
 Under-specifying risks irreversible demagnetization in the field, which means motor failure.
 There is no way to recover a demagnetized NdFeB magnet by simply re-magnetizing it if it has exceeded its thermal limit - the microstructure is permanently degraded.

-Key Insight: A common mistake: specifying N52 because it is the 'strongest' without checking whether your operating temperature exceeds 80 degrees C. We see this regularly in motor designs that work perfectly on the bench but fail in the field under thermal load.
+Key Insight: A common mistake: specifying N52 because it is the 'strongest' without checking whether your operating temperature exceeds 80 degrees C — our N48 vs N52 comparison walks through when the higher number is actually worth it.
+We see this regularly in motor designs that work perfectly on the bench but fail in the field under thermal load.

 What Actually Determines the Grade